The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 An empty space

 It’s transparent in the data: the European Medicines Agency (EMA) found that less than 0.4% of clinical trials in the EU include pregnant women, and product leaflets usually lack usable information for clinicians about how medicines work in pregnancy.
+In the UK, pregnant women are included in just 1.1 % and breastfeeding women in only 0.6 % of trials, highlighting how limited research participation remains for these groups even as the wider trial landscape expands.
 It forces decisions to be made with very little evidence.

-What makes less sense, however, is the lack of support to women with chronic conditions in spite of a lagging research landscape.
+What is harder to understand, however, is the lack of support to women with chronic conditions in spite of a lagging research landscape.
 What I mean by that is, if there’s less research in a specific area, the health system should – perhaps – pay closer attention to patients affected as a result, rather than following the ill-fated logic of “well, we don’t know, so they can figure it out themselves.”

 Even though Ngawai’s health suffered, she tells us that she was luckier than most.
-Pre-conception counselling is rare in general practice, and sometimes “people don’t even realise they need to speak to a specialist” about their pregnancy.
+Pre-conception counselling is rare in general practice, and sometimes “people don’t even realise they need to speak to a specialist” when they are thinking about trying to conceive.

 “Pre-conception health is very under the radar,” says Ngawai.
 “It’s not invested in.
 But in terms of prevention, trying to get people to optimal health during that pre-conception period is really important.”